tommylees112/cduvallet.github.io/_posts/2019-02-04-xarray_subset_netcdf.md

 ---

+# TODO:
+* put the code into the assets/scripts folder
+* create some small netcdf files for people to test the code on
+* just check it actually works

 As my second blog post I will be writing a little note-to-self on how to use xarray to change the dimensions of multiple netcdf objects so that they all match.
 This makes selecting multiple variables for the same grid-point on the earth's surface so much simpler.

 **NOTE**: this code is probably awfully written so if anyone has a better way of doing it, or else has any other comments then they would be very much appreciated!

 NetCDF is a data format which contains n-dimensional arrays and associated metadata (geolocations, previous transformations, source).
 It is widely used in climate science and tends to be the data format that I have to work with for my PhD.
 There are a number of very useful tools for working with NetCDF data formats including `ncview`, `ncdump -h` and the `cdo` and `nco` commands.
 Here we will be focusing on using the brilliant `xarray` package for working with NetCDF.
-For more information checkout the xarray [documentation](http://xarray.pydata.org/en/stable/).
+For more information check out the xarray [documentation](http://xarray.pydata.org/en/stable/).

 ***